philipguin/JpdbGameDecks/contributing.md

 store-links:               # Prefer Steam, then GOG, then whatever legal source.
   - "https://store.steampowered.com/app/77777/PersonaBeforeTimeXXVII/"
 deck-author: Your Name     # Must be identical to other decks you've submitted.
+include-filter: '.*Kanji.*'   # Regexes for file paths relative to game dir.
+If provided, CSVs must match (or not)
+exclude-filter: 'alt_csvs/.*' #  to be included in aggregate statistics (e.g. Unique Words).
 difficulty: 5              # Use jpdb.io difficulty as reference, e.g. in Chat-GPT prompt.
 difficulty-source: gpt4o   # LLM used (e.g. Chat-GPT).
 Leave blank if difficulty gauged without.
 progress: complete         # "complete"/"100"/"100%" are special values, anything else is displayed with title in parenthesis.